 The race route crosses the very busy A82 main road at Bridge of Orchy and at Glencoe Mountain Resort ski centre.
 At both these locations, marshals will be present and assisting runners to safely cross the road.
 You MUST remove earphones, slow down or stop altogether, and obey marshals' instructions.
 Any runners causing hassle in this regard may be withdrawn from the race for their own safety, i.e. disqualified.Please note that marshals DO NOT have the power to stop traffic and that you are at all times responsible for your own safety.

 NO RACE TRAFFIC ALLOWED TO STOP ANYWHERE NEAR THE BRIDGE OF ORCHY CHECKPOINT.

-This means support crews andspectators, and it means that the layby on the A82 at the road crossing, the parking area at the front of the Bridge of Orchy hotel, the train station car park, the road up to the station, the road down to the checkpoint, the checkpoint itself, and the road round to Inveroran are all out of bounds.
+This means support crews and spectators, and it means that the layby on the A82 at the road crossing, the car park beside the Bridge of Orchy hotel, the train station car park, the road up to the station, the road down to the checkpoint, the checkpoint itself, and the road round to Inveroran are all out of bounds.
 Support crews and spectators should drive through Bridge of Orchy without stopping.